Coachella Stagehand Falls To His Death While Setting Up Music Festival

 A 911 call was placed at approximately 9:30 a.m.
 Saturday morning regarding an industrial accident on the Coachella concert grounds.
 Emergency personnel arrived shortly after but discovered the stagehand dead on the scene.
 Goldenvoice, the organization that puts on the festival each year, has yet to comment upon the tragic incident.

-Coachella is a two weekend event that will begin on Friday, April 12 and conclude on Sunday, April 21.
-More than 150 musical artists will be in attendance, including big name headliners such as Ariana Grande, Childish Gambino and Tame Impala.
+Coachella is a two weekend event that will begin on Friday, April 12, and conclude on Sunday, April 21.
+More than 150 musical artists will be in attendance, including big name headliners such as Ariana Grande, Childish Gambino, and Tame Impala.
 There will be hundreds of food vendors located on the concert grounds, as well as games and the infamous Coachella ferris wheel.

-At only 25-years-old Grande will be making Coachella history at this year’s concert as the youngest headliner ever, according to Billboard.
+At only 25-years-old, Grande will be making Coachella history at this year’s concert as the youngest headliner ever, according to Billboard.
 She’ll also be the fourth female to ever headline at the event.
-Beyoncé, Lady Gaga and Björk came before her.
+Beyoncé, Lady Gaga, and Björk came before her.

 Grande’s manager, Scooter Braun, expressed his excitement for the young star on Instagram along with a photo of the festival’s lineup.

 “4th female to ever headline and the youngest headliner in the history of the festival!
 Congrats Ari,” he wrote.

 Grande responded that she was both “humbled and exited” to be given such a remarkable opportunity.